remix-run/remix/docs/tutorials/jokes.md

 };
 ```

 With this, now if we needed to add or remove any fields from our query, we could easily change our query and all the types would flow through without having to change anything else.
 Type safety across network boundaries!
-In the future, we hope to make this experience even.
+In the future, we hope to make this experience even better.

 ### Wrap up database queries